microformats/php-mf2/README.md

 ### Testing

+There are two separate test suites described in more detail below.
+At a minimum, you should run `composer check-and-tests`, which will run `phpcs` followed by the PHPUnit tests in `/tests/Mf2`.

-There are currently two separate test suites: one, in `tests/Mf2`, is written in phpunit, containing many microformats parsing examples as well as internal parser tests and regression tests for specific issues over php-mf2’s history.
-Run it with `./vendor/bin/phpunit`.
-If you do not have a live internet connection, you can exclude tests that depend on it: `./vendor/bin/phpunit --exclude-group internet`.
+The php-mf2 test suite is in `/tests/Mf2` and can be run on its own with `composer tests`.
+This contains many parsing examples, internal parser tests, and regression tests for specific issues over php-mf2’s history.
+If you do not have a live internet connection, you can exclude tests that depend on it by running: `./vendor/bin/phpunit --exclude-group internet`

-The other, in `tests/test-suite`, is a custom test harness which hooks up php-mf2 to the cross-platform [microformats test suite](https://github.com/microformats/tests).
-To run these tests you must first install the tests with `./composer.phar install`.
-Each test consists of a HTML file and a corresponding JSON file, and the suite can be run with `php ./tests/test-suite/test-suite.php`.
+The other test suite is the cross-platform [microformats/tests](https://github.com/microformats/tests).
+This has backwards-compatible tests for microformats1, some of which php-mf2 will fail, so php-mf2 does not automatically run them currently.
+To run these tests, first run `composer install`, then run `composer test-mf1`.
+There are additional composer scripts listed below for running other parts of this test suite.

-Currently php-mf2 passes the majority of it’s own test case, and a good percentage of the cross-platform tests.
-Contributors should ALWAYS test against the PHPUnit suite to ensure any changes don’t negatively impact php-mf2, and SHOULD run the cross-platform suite, especially if you’re changing parsing behaviour.
+Currently php-mf2 passes its own test cases and a good percentage of the cross-platform tests.
+Contributors MUST always test against the PHPUnit suite to ensure any changes don’t negatively impact php-mf2, and SHOULD run the cross-platform suite, especially if you’re changing parsing behaviour.

+**Composer scripts**
+- phpcs: run with `composer cs-check`
+- php-mf2 tests: run with `composer tests`
+- microformats/tests suite:
+	- run mf1 tests with `./vendor/bin/phpunit --group microformats/tests/mf1`
+	- run mf2 tests with `./vendor/bin/phpunit --group microformats/tests/mf2`
+	- run mixed tests with `./vendor/bin/phpunit --group microformats/tests/mixed`
+- phpcs + php-mf2 tests: run `composer check-and-test`
+- phpcs + php-mf2 tests + microformats/tests: run `composer check-and-test-all`

 ## License